rostools/r-cubed-intro/paper.md

 [*Section 1.1*](https://r-cubed.rostools.org/index.html#target-audiences).
 Briefly, we suggest: *learners* use the material during and after the workshop;
-*instructors of the workshop* use the module as a reference while teaching; and those *interested in teaching* but limited in knowledge or skill use the content to build their own workshop.
-The target learner of the workshop is detailed in [*Section 2.1*](https://r-cubed.rostools.org/syllabus.html#is-this-course-for-you).
+*instructors of the workshop* use the module as a reference while teaching; and those *interested in teaching*, but who are still new to the knowledge or skills themselves, can use the content to build their own workshop.
+The target learner of the workshop is detailed in
+[*Section 2.1*](https://r-cubed.rostools.org/syllabus.html#is-this-course-for-you).

 # Description of Learning Modules